aerospike/aerospike-monitoring/examples/otel/README.md

 which creates the following containers running on the same host as a single-node Aerospike cluster:
 1. aerospike-prometheus-exporter latest version
-1. otel collector contrib latest version
+1. OTel collector contrib latest version

 A prerequisite is that you have a single-node cluster, with the service port accessible from port 3000 of the host where the monitoring stack is deployed.
 If you